CupOfApplesauce/Mobile-Lovely-Injector/README.md

 If you are experiencing an issue where you stare at a black screen for a while and it suddenly force closes, please use the mentioned Atlas and LowRes mods.
 Your device cannot handle the memory demands that the initial boot requires.
 For reference, I did this on my Galaxy S22 Ultra and Galaxy Tab S10.
 The mods are created to lighten the burden and make sure the game can actually complete that initial boot on my phone.
 My tablet did not require the memory mods, but they never hurt to have anyways.
 You can use each mod individually, but I find that they work best together.
 I know lowres sounds less than ideal, but I promise that on a mobile device, there is barely any noticeable change.
 If you notice one at all.

 If your game boots to the main menu, CONGRATS!
 You are now finished and free to enjoy your modded Balatro Experience on the go!
+# Mods That Are Not Mine
+*I am not sponsored by any Balatro mod creator!* If you are using my MLI kit and experience an issue with a particular mod, do not report an issue to their page!
+Please report it here.
+This kit is designed to make their mods work for mobile without the need for them to make changes to what they know already works for the primary experience on PC.
+I make my kit work for their mods.
+Not the other way around!
 # What My Mods from the Starter Kit Do
 Here's a quick breakdown of what my mods do.
 Again SmodsColourGuard is required!